diffblue/cover-github-action/README.md

           #   validate
           #   create

-      # Collect Diffblue Cover log files
+      # Collect Diffblue Cover outcome files
-      # This job saves Diffblue Cover logs for later use.
-These include summary information on
+      # This job saves Diffblue Cover run outcomes files for later use.
+These include summary
+      # information on Diffblue Cover's results, reports files, and logs.
+The information
-      # Diffblue Cover's results.
-The logs can also be used to improve analysis or troubleshoot
+      # contained in these files be used for project analysis, metrics, improving analysis or
-      # problems.
+      # troubleshooting problems.
+      # Note that this job will always run even when the Run Diffblue Cover job fails.
+This
+      # ensures troubleshooting logs and output are available.
       - name: Diffblue Artifacts
+        if: always()
         uses: actions/upload-artifact@v4
         with:
           name: logs